estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 - Social instincts begin to evolve, favoring cooperation within small groups.
 - Forelimb adaptations become fully integrated into daily activities.

-**Split from the Human Timeline:**

-- Humans remain ground-based hunters and foragers in Africa.
-Cassowaries develop early cooperative farming behaviors with their evolved forelimbs.

 ---

 ### **4\.
 The Age of Fire**